Sandra Oh on the importance of 'being true to yourself' in Hollywood

 You can catch Killing Eve when the series premieres in Canada on Sunday, July 22 on Bravo.

-Listen to the full conversation at the top of this post.
+Listen to the full conversation with Sandra Oh near the top of this post.